thorchain/Resources/Whitepapers/THORChain/whitepaper-en.md

 ### Account Recovery

-Account Permissioning was first described in EOS’s whitepaper.
+Account Permissioning was first described in the [EOS whitepaper](https://github.com/EOSIO/Documentation/blob/images/TechnicalWhitePaper.md).
 While more granular controls over an account can be helpful, the key aspect is account recovery.
-Account recovery processes is important for mainstream adoption.
+Account recovery processes are important for mainstream adoption.

-A user specifies two other types of accounts on their primary account: Recovery and Guardian.
-Recovery accounts are accounts that can move all funds and TNS name to their account, but are always deactivated.
-A Guardian account activates Recovery accounts.
+A user specifies two other types of accounts on their primary account: `Recovery` and `Guardian`. `Recovery` accounts are accounts that can move all funds and TNS name to their account, but are always deactivated.
+A `Guardian` account activates `Recovery` accounts.
 The recovery process is as follows, relying on primarily out-of-band communication and existing social or trust networks:
 - A user creates an account.
-- The user nominates a “Guardian” account (or multiple).
-The Guardian is notified and signs the request.
+- The user nominates a `Guardian` account (or multiple).
+The `Guardian` is notified and signs the request.
-- The user nominates a Recovery account (or multiple).
-Recovery accounts are notified and sign the request.
+- The user nominates a `Recovery` account (or multiple). `Recovery` accounts are notified and sign the request.
 They are deactivated.
 - The user loses access to their private key.
-- The user contacts their Guardian to activate one of their Recovery accounts.
+- The user contacts their `Guardian` to activate one of their `Recovery` accounts.
-- The user can then move their funds from their lost account to their activated recovery account, signed from their Recovery address.
+- The user can then move their funds from their lost account to their activated recovery account, signed from their `Recovery` address.

-This mechanism is safe as it requires both their Guardian and Recovery accounts being compromised.
-Additionally, Recovery accounts are specified before the fact, so funds can only move to an address specified by the original owner.
+This mechanism is safe as it requires both their `Guardian` and `Recovery` accounts being compromised. `Guardian` accounts can do nothing but activate pre-selected `Recovery` accounts.
+Additionally, `Recovery` accounts are specified before the fact, so funds can only move to an address specified by the original owner.

 <img align="center" src="https://github.com/thorchain/Resources/blob/master/Whitepapers/THORChain/Images/figure35.png" width="350px" height="178px" />